chapulina/simslides/README.md

 ### Ignition

-The master branch has been tested on Ignition Citadel.
+The main branch has been tested on Ignition Citadel.

 Follow the official install [instructions](https://ignitionrobotics.org/docs/citadel/install).